dsipho13/data_science_assesment/README2.md

    - **Spearman's coefficient** analysis and the **Chi-squared test** both highlight **sum clicks** as the most influential feature, followed by **assessment percentage** and **assessment score**.
 While both tests reinforce the importance of academic performance, **student engagement (sum clicks)** emerges as an especially strong predictor, emphasizing the role of VLE interaction in achieving better student outcomes.

 ---

-These findings suggest that **student engagement** (clicks, activity count, consistency in participation) and **academic performance** (assessment scores and percentages) are the most important predictors of student success.
-Focusing on improving these areas, especially engagement through VLE, could lead to more effective interventions and better student outcomes.
 ## ** Model Performance**
 | Metric | Score |
 |--------|-------|